bookofproofs/bookofproofs.github.io/_sources/history/19th-century/marcolongo.md

 * The Ministry offered to confirm Marcolongo as extraordinary professor of rational mechanics at Messina, so he remained there.
 * In 1899, after receiving the opinion of a commission composed of Vito Volterra, Giacinto Morera and Carlo Somigliana (1860-1955), Marcolongo was promoted to the chair of rational mechanics at Messina.
 * Marcolongo would have liked to return to his home city of Rome and in 1909 he applied for a position there but he was unsuccessful.
-* Marcolongo married Maria Santi and their son Fernando Marcolongo was born in Messina on 28 August 1905.
 * Fernando Marcolongo became a medical researcher with an impressive list of over 70 top quality publications.
 * Another son, Aldo Marcolongo, was born in Messina on 14 January 1904 and he became a chemist.
 * Roberto Marcolongo became a corresponding member of the Accademia Nazionale dei Lincei in 1912 and a full member in 1921.